charlesbrandt/public/code/vue/nuxt.md

 Nuxt leverages all of Vue to take advantage of the Single File Component model.

+`index.vue` is required in nuxt under dynamic (e.g. `_id`) paths.
+Capital `Index.vue` will not work.
+Maybe this is a bug, but for now it seems safest to stick with kebab-cased filenames.

 ### Sub-directories

 It's okay to put components in the `components/` directory in sub-directories. e.g.